 If in West Malaysia, of course Kuala Lumpur showcases the metropolitan side of the country.
 Day 1: Shopping malls galore but you can also drink in the sights (and experience) of Petaling Street (our bargaining / Chinatown equiv).
 Then Brickfields which is the Indian side of KL with it's colourful deco and lights is definitely one to see.
 Jalan Tunku Abdul Rahman where you can find a lot of textiles and wares for good bargains (opens on Saturdays).
 Also check out the Annex Gallery to see what arts are on display.
 Do not forget our iconic Petronas Twin Towers (KLCC) with a fountain & park.
 There's a tower bridge that you can go to daily between 12pm-8pm (do double check the times).
 From there, you could check out our KL Tower that has a revolving restaurant showing great views of the city too.
 If you would like to check out the shopping malls around Kuala Lumpur city, notable ones are Pavilion KL, Midvalley/Gardens, and KLCC.
 You may want to take 2 days to complete all these plus some shopping.

 Day 2: Take a ride out to Batu Caves.
 Every year, the Hindus have a procession every Thaipusam from KL all the way to Batu Caves and up the stone steps.
 Definitely a sight to be seen but that is usually sometime end of Jan/early Feb of the year.
 Nonetheless, you may visit there and climb the stone steps too. from there, you can pass by the new art-concept mall, Publika, for a short break, or see one of thelargest shopping malls in the area, 1Utama, before heading out to Sunway Pyramid (Egyptian themed mall/Sunway Lagoon (theme park with man made beach).
 Theme park is opened until 6pm only.
-Publika may be a good choice as it's different plus it's near the State Mosque and the new palace. about 8 years ago
+Publika may be a good choice as it's different plus it's near the State Mosque and the new palace. over 8 years ago

 Day 3 & 4: Head out to Putrajaya.
 It's where all the Govt buildings are located but the architecture is an interesting sight.
 Also near there is our Sepang Racing circuit.
 From here on you can head out to Genting Highlands for some cooler weather, more theme parks if that tickles your fancy and a spot of casino.
 You can also pass by Colmar Tropicale, Bukit Tinggi to view the French-themed / Japanese-themed accommodations.